MehdiBekioui/client-maven-plugin/README.md

 This plugin works with this specific flow:

-* Create a pom maven project with maven modules (for example: one for your API and another for your implementation)
+* Create a pom maven project with maven modules (for example: one for your API and another one for your implementation)
 * Develop your API
 * Declare the plugin in your pom parent
 * Run the plugin to generate your client module
-* Build your project with maven
+* Build your project with maven and use your client

 ## Plugin declaration
 > Not yet available